coolblock/vpsVivo/README.md

 /root/vpsVivo/coinMnInstall.sh vivo 1

-Any option will install a vivo masternode using an ip4.
+Any option will install by building a vivo masternode using an ip4.
 It will build the masternode from source.
 It will run as a service and will be restarted if the vps is restarted.
 With a 1 gig machine the process will take around 20 minutes.

 The vps script will run for 20 minutes and disconnect your ssh session.
 Putty will show a disconnect error.
 That means the machine is rebooting.
 You can restart another session if you want to check the vps.